Edo78/ADC0832/README.md

-This module is a just a rewrite, based on [rpio](https://github.com/jperkin/node-rpio), of https://github.com/nkolban/nodejs-adc0832 (which is based on wiringPi)
+This module is an update of [Edo78/ADC0832](https://github.com/Edo78/ADC0832) using the latest RPIO library.
+It also allows usage of both channel contrarily to the original library.

 # adc0832
-The adc0832 is an Integrated Circuit (IC) that performs analog to digital conversion.
+The adc0832 is an Integrated Circuit (IC) that performs analog to digital conversion of two channels: 0 and 1.
 This module provides an encapsulation of those capabilities for the Raspberry Pi environment.

 ## Install
 To install this module you can use npm
 ```
-npm install -S adc0832
+npm install dclause/adc0832
 ```

 ## Usage